na-na-hi/renget/archive/hedona.md

 # HEDONÃ's Cards
 ***
 I mostly do unique requests.
-If you have a request for a niche card, feel free to email me.
+If you have requests or suggestions, feel free to email me.
 The_Taste_Of_Heaven@proton.me
 ***
 **Table of Contents**
 [TOC2]